-- 6 tbsp unsalted butter, melted and cooled
+- 6 tablespoon unsalted butter, melted and cooled

 - 1 cup freeze dried strawberries (sub fresh strawberries roughly chopped if in season)

-Preheat oven to 400C and grease a donut pan (I use fractionated coconut oil)
+- Preheat oven to 400C and grease a donut pan (I use fractionated coconut oil)

-In a large mixing bowl, whisk the flour, coconut sugar, baking powder, baking soda, cinnamon, and salt until well blended.
+- In a large mixing bowl, whisk the flour, coconut sugar, baking powder, baking soda, cinnamon, and salt until well blended.

-In another bowl, whisk the vanilla, yogurt, egg, and melted butter until smooth.
+- In another bowl, whisk the vanilla, yogurt, egg, and melted butter until smooth.
 Pour into the bowl with flour and stir with a fork until just combined.
 Do not over mix.
 Stir in the freeze-dried strawberries.

-Fill donut cups about three-quarters full.
+- Fill donut cups about three-quarters full.
 Bake donuts until tops are golden brown, no longer wet and a toothpick inserted into the middle comes out with crumbs, not wet batter; 15 to 20 minutes.
 Transfer to a wire rack and cool completely.
 Serve and enjoy.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.